owenhalpert/compmusic/README.md

 # compmusic
-A repository for Computational Musicology at the University of Amsterdam (Spring 2023)
+An online portfolio for Computational Musicology at the University of Amsterdam (Spring 2023)

+Owen Halpert